differentMonster/weddinghouse-max/README.md

   CLOSED: [2022-03-30 Wed 03:31]
 * DONE UX cart sidebar added
   CLOSED: [2022-03-30 Wed 03:32]
-* PROGRESS Checkout Page added
+* CANCELLED Checkout Page added
+  CLOSED: [2022-04-21 Thu 22:21]
+  - cant let user change their data.
+  - nice to have do it on next feature, use plugin vuex-map-fields.
 * BUG Image Slider using keep-alive but have load plugin problem
 * CANCELLED test new import plugin to fix keep alive problem
   CLOSED: [2022-03-30 Wed 03:30]